wajihullahbaig/MNIST_GIST/README.md

 The code runs on original MNIST dataset and then follows on gist features of the mnist dataet.
 ## Results
 You can see that accuracy of classifcation using XGBOOST, both on MNIST (0.9612) and MNIST_GISTS (0.9748) with same parameters.
-Both are highly accurate, and that is because of XGBOOST.
-The gist featuers being wholistic are providing more accurate results.
+Likewise using a ANN, we have 0.97 and  0.98 Accuracy.

 ## Conclusion
-On comparing the two features, its interesting to note that MNSIT images have 784 features while gist features stand at 256 features per image.
+On comparing the two features, its interesting to note that MNSIT images have 784 features while gist features stand at 224 features per image.
 This very useful in terms of machine learning where reduction of features and increase in accuracy is a highly lucrative aspect.
+In both tests using XGBOOST and ANN, we can safely conclude that GIST features are outperforming raw image features.